Birds flying by the Golden Gate Bridge in San Francisco

 Aerial view of Alcatraz Island in San Francisco

 It’s a five-minute walk from North Beach to the city’s most bustling tourist area, Fisherman’s Wharf, as well as Pier 39 where you’ve got Ghirardelli Square, shops, and attractions including the San Francisco Carousel and Aquarium of the Bay.
-It’s also a jumping-off point for a tour of Alcatraz, a maximum-security federal penitentiary about 1.25 miles off the north shore of San Francisco.
+It’s also a jumping-off point for a tour of Alcatraz, a former maximum-security federal penitentiary about 1.25 miles off the north shore of San Francisco.
 All ferry rides to the island depart from Pier 33 and typically take 15 minutes.
 Purchase tickets online or in person at the pier ($41 for adults, $25 for children, $38 for seniors); set aside about two and a half hours for a guided visit of the prison complex.

 Back on the mainland, hop aboard the historic F Line streetcar and ride it to Market & 4th, a short walk from Union Square.
 Turned into a park in 1850, an entire block is dominated by The Westin St. Francis, whose original Landmark Building dates back over a century.
 Stroll through on your way to Belden Place—a narrow alleyway bordering Union Square and FiDi (the Financial District) dubbed San Francisco’s “French Quarter”—where you can enjoy coffee or a light lunch at Parisian-style bistro Café Bastille.